Cantera/cantera-website/pages/tutorials/input-files.rst

 ``ptcombust.yaml``, ``diamond.yaml``, etc.), among others.
 Under Windows, these files may be located in ``C:\Program Files\Cantera\data`` depending on how you installed Cantera and the options you specified.
 On a Unix/Linux/macOS machine, they are usually kept in the ``data`` subdirectory within the Cantera installation directory.
+You can also browse the `list of data files <https://github.com/Cantera/cantera/tree/main/data>`__ in the Cantera source repository.

 Please see the tutorials for :doc:`Python <python-tutorial>` and :doc:`Matlab <matlab-tutorial>` for instructions on how to import from these pre-existing files.